 Internal walls Repair category 1 Notes Within the limitations of our inspection no significant defects were noted.
-Some internal walls were noted to be lined with lightweight fibreboard sheets.
-This may cause a hazard in the event of a fire.
+There are areas of internal plaster cracking.

 Floors including sub-floors

 Repair category 1

 Notes Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.